Getting Started with MCXW23-EVK

 Use MCUXpresso Config tools - fig 3

-6. After clicking the checkbox, this window will appear, then type on the searchbox "gpio" and select the "GPIO:PIO0,18" and click done
+6. After clicking the checkbox, this window will appear, then type on the searchbox "gpio," select "GPIO:PIO0,18" and click done

 7. Use MCUXpresso Config tools - fig 4